MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/accounts-receivable/tasks/create-free-text-invoice.md

     * If you want to post the invoice, select Yes.
 You can print the invoice without posting.
 19. Click OK.

-## Copying lines
+## Copy lines
-To copy lines, select one or more free text invoice lines and then click Copy selected lines.
+To copy lines on the free text invoice, select one or more lines and then click Copy selected lines.
 You can specify the number of copies that you want to make, and you can also copy notes and attachments.
 You can copy the distributions or allow them to be recreated when you post.
 Once you copy the lines, you can edit the information as needed.

+## Create a free text imvoice from a template
+You can create a free text invoice from a template.
+You can select a template name and the customer account for the new free text invoice.
+You can also choose to default values such as the terms of payment and method of payment from the customer or use the values that were saved with the template.
+A new free text invoice will be created and you can edit the values in that invoice.